 The culinary traditions of a country are always influenced by its history.
 Most of the 20th century was about wars and “Communism” in Hungary, both terrible for the food culture, as you can imagine.
-When the political system changed in 1989, and finally, their borders were open for traveling and commerce, a new era has begun.
+When the political system changed in 1989, and finally, their borders were open for traveling and commerce, a new era began.

 It took a few years to train a new generation of chefs and gain a new perspective on cooking, but in 2022 there are 20 Michelin stars restaurants in Budapest, and that is a big deal in Central Europe.
 (Yes, it’s a thing.
 We are always in the search for our identity here between the East and the West.)

 If you’re on a budget, you can still enjoy the wonders of the new wave kitchen.
 We strongly recommend Töltő if made from scratch sausages sound good to you.
 Even the buns and all the toppings are made at this tiny eatery, and the presentation is exactly like in their very sexy photographs.

 Artisan bakeries and specialty coffee shops are also popping up everywhere, and grabbing a pastry and a cappuccino (with the most Instragrammable latte art) at one of them is yet another way of affordable luxury.
 Some of our favorites include Freyja with their unbelievable sourdough croissants (try the pistachio!), The Hatchery with the yummiest cocoa roll, or Artizán with some beautiful cardamom buns.

 Vegan Food in Budapest

 Vegan and healthy eating has reached Budapest as well, and you can choose from an endless – and an ever-growing selection of places.
 If you’d like to try more traditional Hungarian dishes, we recommend Napfényes restaurant for a proper sit-down meal experience.